srun --pty bash -i

 IMPORTANT Unlike the virtual machines, gomphus and iago both use slurm job scheduling software to manage access to resources in a fair and equitable manner.
 For running full-scale jobs you will need to learn how to interact with slurm correctly.
 However, for the purposes of playing around whilst learning, it is better to create a virutal session by running the command

 You will need to run this every time that you log it.
-It will carve you out a little bit of space to interact freely with the machine whilst not interfering with others’ work.
+It will carve you out a little bit of space to interact freely with the machine whilst not interfering with others’ work or crashing the whole system!

 Virtual Private Networks